-Nursing - Advanced Placement: AS Degree

-Program for Licensed Vocational Nurses (LVNs) and Licensed Paramedics.
+Nursing -Advanced Placement Program for Licensed Vocational Nurses and Licensed Paramedics: AS Degree

 The Advanced Placement Program for LVNs and Paramedics is a program approved by the California Board of Registered Nursing (BRN).
 This option is available only when grant funding is available.
 LVNs and Paramedics with a current valid California LVN license, after completing the advanced placement program, enter the ADN program in the second semester.
-Entry into the AND program is dependent upon the date they meet program prerequisites requirements and available space.
+Entry into the ADN program is dependent upon the date they meet program prerequisites requirements and available space.
 Upon completion of the program, the student is awarded an A.S.
 Degree in Nursing and is eligible to take the National Council Licensure Examination for Registered Nursing (NCLEX-RN).
 Opportunities are provided for transfer and challenge exam credit.
 This option is available when grant funding is available.
-Admission Requirements are the same as they are for generic AND program 1.
-Current, valid California LVN license or Paramedic license.
-2. 4,000 hours of work experience as a LVN or Paramedic.
+Admission Requirements are the same as they are for generic ADN program;

+- 1. Current, valid California LVN license or Paramedic license. - 2.
+4,000 hours of work experience as a LVN or Paramedic.

-Prerequisites BIOL 218 Human Anatomy BIOL 219 Human Physiology BIOL 220 General Microbiology ENGL 120 Reading & Composition 1 PSYC 125 Human Development Units 5 5 5 4 3
+Prerequisites (22 units) BIOL 218 Human Anatomy BIOL 219 Human Physiology BIOL 220 General Microbiology ENGL 120 Reading & Composition 1 PSYC 125 Human Development Units 5 5 4 3

+Bridge/Transition Course

-Bridge/Transition Course NURS 245 Nursing Transition (Required for LVNs and Paramedics) 6
+NURS 245 Nursing Transition 6

+(Required for LVNs and Paramedics)

+Required Courses

-Required Courses NURS 144 Mental Health Nursing in
+NURS 144 Mental Health Nursing in

 the Community 5.5

 NURS 246 Nursing in Health Alterations III 6.5

 NURS 247 Maternal-Newborn Nursing 4

 NURS 248 Nursing in Community-Based

 Setting (For Paramedics only) 1

-NURS 249 Nursing in Health Alterations IV
+NURS 249 Nursing in Health Alterations IV 7

-(12 weeks) 7

 NURS 250 Nursing Preceptorship 3

 Social Science Course (except PSYC 125) from

 approved A.S.
 Degree GE list 3

 SPCOM 124 Career Communication 3

 Humanities/Multicultural/Gender Studies GE 3

-Total units for the major Total units 42 60
+Total units for the major Total units 63-64 60

-Nursing-30 unit Option: AS Degree
+Nursing-Non-Degree 30 unit Option for Licensed Vocational Nurses: AS Degree